mateuszjurewicz/notes_public/notes/English Vocabulary.md

 to hide the more important piece of news among less important details. `Lede` is the introductory portion of a news story, commonly the first sentence.
 Often confused with "lead", originates from print journalism, where "lead" also means the strip of metal separating lines of type.
 - `cabbage vs lettuce`
 kapusta & sałata
+- `coniferous` & `conifers`
+(of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
+Translates into _iglaste_.
+- `deciduous`
+of trees, having leafs and shedding them in autumn.
+Antonym of `evergreen`.
 - `derrière`
 the part of the body a person sits on (the buttocks, the rear, the rump).
 - `dotage`